 I honestly have friends that stand in the kitchen waiting for these crab cakes to come out of the pan … for the entire party!

-The crab cakes are not hard to make.
-The cakes don’t take long to pull together and then you just cook them in a frying pan with oil.
+Crab cakes are not hard to make.
+The cakes don’t take long to pull together and then you just cook them in a frying pan with oil. )You can also make the crab cakes the day before and store them in the refrigerator.
+Then fry them just before serving.)

 The Lemon Dill Sauce is so good.
 I also serve it with salmon and you will often find a jar in our refrigerator.